-The Harvard Green Building Standards ensure the University's commitment to climate and health is reflected in the design and creation of our spaces.
+Our Green Building Standards ensure our commitment to climate and health is reflected in the design and creation of our spaces.

 Our Green Building Standards include process-oriented requirements to ensure that all sustainable design and operations opportunities are vetted and that performance requirements are achieved in a cost-effective manner.
 The Standards apply to all capital projects (new construction and major renovations) over $100,000 and should be included in all Request for Proposals.
 Additionally, some University-wide requirements are referenced in the Standards, which apply to both capital and non-capital projects.